raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="hello-world-in-flask">Top</a>
 ## 1.2 Hello World in Flask

 Download the starter code for level 1 [here](http://dl.dropboxusercontent.com/s/z7lpnxld4ew0nfi/level0-done.zip?dl=0).
-Make sure that you move your `Vagrantfile` and `bootstrap.sh` into the same directory as the code.
-For the rest of the tutorial, we'll assume that you're inside of your Vagrant box and editing your code with Sublime Text.
+Make sure that you move your `bootstrap.sh` into the same directory as the code.
+For the rest of the tutorial, we'll assume that you're inside of your `virtualenv` virtual environment and editing your code with Sublime Text.

 In order to write our first Flask app, we only need to edit one file: `app.py`.
 It's that easy!